kimroxzene/Angat-Buhay-Project/README.md

 These data structures enable dynamic updates and effective management of user inputs and donation records.

-## Integration with SDGs (Sustainable Development Goals)
+## 🌍 Integration with SDGs (Sustainable Development Goals)
-The **Angat Buhay Donation Management System** aligns with **SDG 2: Zero Hunger** and **SDG 4: Quality Education** by supporting the collection and distribution of resources to address food security and educational access.
+The **Angat Buhay Donation Management System** aligns with **🎯 SDG 2: Zero Hunger** and **🎯 SDG 4: Quality Education** by supporting the collection and distribution of resources to address food security and educational access.

 - Donations of food, water, and toiletries contribute directly to **SDG 2: Zero Hunger**, addressing nutritional needs and food security.
 - Donations of books and school supplies help promote educational access, supporting **SDG 4: Quality Education** by ensuring that underprivileged children and communities have the resources needed for learning.

 Through these efforts, the system fosters both nutritional security and educational opportunities for those in need.

-## Instructions for Running the Program
+## 🗂️ Instructions for Running the Program

 ### I. Donate
 When the system starts, the **Donate** option is presented.
 The user is prompted to: